Create a cluster on AWS

 - You may open ports by defining the CIDR, entering port range, selecting protocol and clicking +.

 - You may delete default or previously added rules using the delete icon.

 - If you don't want to use security group, remove the default rules.

-Existing Security Groups Allows you to select an existing security group that exists in the selected region and network.
+Existing Security Groups Allows you to select one or more existing security groups that exist in the selected region and network.
+To use an existing security group, select it from the dropdown and then click "Attach".
+Repeat these steps if you would like to use multiple security groups.
 This selection is disabled if no existing security groups are available in your chosen region and network.